penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities.md

 ## freeTimeBetweenDayBeforeAndCurrent

-Minutes between the departure and the next day's entry.
+Minutes between departure and arrival of the following day.

 `freeTimeBetweenDayBeforeAndCurrent`